SophiaPx/SophiaPx.github.io/_pages/about.md

 I do research broadly in the field of Natural Language Processing.
 Specially, I am interested in:
 - Evaluation for LLMs
-- NLP Safety: machine-generated text detection and text watermarks.
+- NLP Safety: machine-generated text detection, text watermarks and more.
-- Prompt Optimization and Compression
+- Reasoning
 - Multi-agent Interaction